 My research is all about training.
 I have published three books on the subject of performer training and each one has built on the previous one.

 My research has now moved into an area of training and emergent technology, as well as training and accessibility and inclusive training practice.

-Plymouth Conservatoire brings the talents of the University and the Theatre Royal together to provide training and professional experience that will set talented students apart in today’s arts and creative industries.
+The partnership between the University and the Theatre Royal provides training and professional experience that will set talented students apart in today’s arts and creative industries.

-Thelma Holt CBE, an Honorary Doctorate of Arts at the University (2010) said about the Plymouth Conservatoire:
+Thelma Holt CBE, an Honorary Doctorate of Arts at the University (2010) said about the partnership:

 “For me, this is a marriage made in heaven and as a student, if you can work with a theatre while you are still studying it gives you a great advantage in your professional career.”

-Why is Thelma such an inspiration to the ethos of Plymouth Conservatoire and regional theatre production?
+Why is Thelma such an inspiration to the ethos of the partnership between the University and Theatre Royal Plymouth and regional theatre production?

 Thelma is an amazing role model.
 With Charles Marowitz and the Open Space Theatre she revolutionised and democratised theatre in London and, as an actress, producer and artistic director she has always been a risk-taker and a change-maker.
 That’s what we train our students to be.

 How is technology such as AI and virtual reality changing the way we create, practice and perform?